shopware/docs/guides/plugins/plugins/framework/data-handling/add-data-associations.md

 ## Next steps

-Now that you know, how to create associations, you may want to do some more things with that.
-If you want to fetch some data with associated data, you can head over to our [Reading data](./reading-data.md) guide.
+One type of association you'll often stumble upon are translations.
+If you wonder how to add translations to your entity, [this is the place](./add-data-translations.md) to go.

 Otherwise you may want to update some data, for this you can look at our [Writing data](./writing-data.md) and [Replacing data](./reading-data.md) guide.
 If you plan to remove associated data from entities, you can head over to our [Remove associated data](./deleting-associated-data.md) guide.